MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-02.md

 ![mr-learning-appx](images/mr-learning-appx/Tutorial2-Section1-Step1-1.png)

-With the HolographicRemoting object still selected in the Hierarchy window, locate the **Holographic Remote Connect (Script)** component.
+With the **HolographicRemoting** object still selected in the Hierarchy window, locate the **Holographic Remote Connect (Script)** component.
 The script uses HolographicRemoting API to connect, disconnect, and check the connection status.

-Now your Holographic Remoting app is ready, follow these instructions to [build your application to your PC](https://docs.microsoft.com/windows/mixed-reality/mrlearning-base-ch1#build-your-application-to-your-device).

-![Note]: Apart from the **Player Settings** mentioned in the above instructions, make the following changes that are specific for the Holographic Remoting application.
+Now your Holographic Remoting app is ready to build your application to your PC follow these instructions  [build your application to your PC](https://docs.microsoft.com/windows/mixed-reality/mrlearning-base-ch1#build-your-application-to-your-device). while building your application do the following changes that are specific for the Holographic Remoting application.

 ### 1. Check the Windows Mixed Reality **WSA Holographic Remoting Supported** checkbox